 - Click the button at the top ‘Add Stage’.
 The new stage screen appears.

-- Select Deploy manifest option from the dropdown field Type.
+- Select the Deploy manifest option from the dropdown field Type.

 - Change the Stage Name field as ‘Deploy Dev’.